Oushesh/Ladders_Game/README.md

 Code was implemented in matlab. see the .m files.

+## TODO: rewrite the same thing in an elegant manner for US top tech companies.
-I will rewrite this in python for you.
+   * I will rewrite this in python for you.
 This is an important coding question for top tech US Companies.